 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts.
 You can apply to host one of our receivers or easily build your own.
-The dozens of new Flightradar24-supplied receiver kits and the hundreds of home-built receivers activated in October, combined with over 20,000 existing receivers, helped us track 5.6 million flights.
+The dozens of new Flightradar24-supplied receiver kits and the hundreds of home-built receivers activated in October combined with over 20,000 existing ADS-B receivers, helped us track over 6 million flights.

 Help Add ADS-B Coverage